pingswept/me30-website/content/notes/KB2040-hardware.md

 ## Connectors

-The board has three different connectors.
+The board has two different connectors.
 On the left of the board is a USB-C connector used for power and/or data.
 You'll connect to your computer through USB-C to install CircuitPython on your KB2040 and to edit code.
 On the right edge of the board is a STEMMA QT connector, which allows you to connect I2C sensors and breakout boards to the KB2040.

 ## Buttons

 You'll notice two small black buttons encased in silver boxes.
-The RESET (RST) button resets the board without disconnecting it from power.
-The BOOT button is used when you install or update CircuitPython on your KB2040 (press and hold BOOTSEL while plugging the board into USB or pressing RESET).
+The **RST (reset) button** resets the board without disconnecting it from power.
+The **BOOT (boot select) button** is used when you install or update CircuitPython on your KB2040 (press and hold BOOTSEL while plugging the board into USB or pressing RESET).
 This button is also usable as an input in CircuitPython code, on pin <<board.BUTTON>>.

 ## LEDs